santosh42it/Wellness-Whispers/replit.md

 # Overview

-This is a therapy and wellness website called "Wellness Whispers" built for Mrs. Pavan Chowdhary, a licensed therapist offering online talk therapy services.
+This is a therapy and wellness website called "Wellness Whispers" built for Ms. Pavan Chowdhary, a licensed therapist offering online talk therapy services.
 The application is a modern full-stack web application that provides information about therapy services, allows potential clients to learn about the therapist, and facilitates contact through both traditional forms and WhatsApp integration.

 The site features a warm, calming design with a therapy-focused color palette (peach, sage, soft beige, cream) and includes sections for services offered, therapeutic approaches, session information, testimonials, and contact forms.
 The primary goal is to create a welcoming online presence that helps clients feel comfortable reaching out for mental health support.